mmerabet42/ft_lexiq/README.md

 # `ft_regex`

-Now that we have seen how this regex engine works (and why it might be powerfull ?) let's dive into the code and how we can use it.
+Now that we have seen how this regex engine works (and why it might be powerfull ?) let's dive into the code and let's see how we can use it.

 Everything is done through one and only one function:
 ```C